 Housing is awarded on a first-come, first-served basis.
 Help is also available in finding off-campus housing.

 Residence halls are fully staffed to assist students.
 Professional staff, including resident counselors, and hall managers live in the residence halls.
 Resident counselors and managers are on call for emergencies at all times when the halls are occupied.

 A security officer is posted in each residence hall lobby 24 hours a day when the residences are open.
 Visitors must provide proper identification and be signed in by residents.

 Resident assistants (RAs), students assigned to live on each floor, help to create an environment conducive to learning, socializing, and acceptable community behavior.
 RAs serve as liaisons between residents and the college and assist students with educational and personal concerns.

 Students have many opportunities to participate in social, educational, and community service activities sponsored by Residential Life and the Residence Hall Community Council (RHCC).
 RHCC—the association of on-campus residents—sponsors trips, events, and other campus activities, including the annual spring block party.

 The Department of Student Life at the Fashion Institute of Technology offers a complete educational, cultural, and social experience.
-Student Life is responsible for clubs and organizations, student government, orientation/Week of Welcome, leadership workshops, and social programming.
+Student Life is responsible for clubs and organizations, student government, orientation/Weeks of Welcome, leadership workshops, and social programming.
 The department is the center of many extracurricular activities on campus.
-Through active participation in our diverse opportunities along with services offered through the department of Student Life, students become engaged in campus life, enhancing their learning, exploration, and sense of community.
+Through active participation in our diverse opportunities, along with the services offered through the department of Student Life, students become engaged in campus life, enhancing their learning, exploration, and sense of community.